• Skip to primary navigation

 Instructions

-• Take a large bowl, and place a strainer / colander on top of it.
-Wash your hands, and then strain the tamarind through.
-Use your hands or a spoon to help in straining the soaked tamarind through.
-This step can be messy but it’s essential to ensure that all the delicious tamarind pulp is squeezed through (without the skin and seeds, of course).
+• Take a large bowl, and place a colander on top of it.
+Strain the tamarind pulp through.
+Use your hands or the back of a spoon to help in straining the soaked tamarind through.
+This step can be messy but it’s essential to ensure that all the delicious tamarind pulp is squeezed through without the skin and seeds.
+If the tamarind pulp is difficult to push through, use more hot water.

 • Place the strained tamarind pulp in a small sauce-pan, and bring to a boil on low-medium heat.
-Add sugar, salt and red chili powder to taste.
+Add sugar, salt and red chili powder.
 Keep on low heat, while heating, till the tamarind pulp thickens into a sauce like consistency.
+This will take about 20 - 30 minutes.

-• Take off heat, and then add roasted cumin seeds (bhuna zeera) and ginger powder.
+• Take off heat, and add roasted cumin seeds (bhuna zeera) and ginger powder (if using).
 Vinegar can be added as a preservative at this stage, if using.

-• Let the tamarind chutney cool, and then pour into an air-tight bottle.
-Refrigerate and serve as needed with dahi baray or other snacks.
+• Let the tamarind chutney cool - it will thicken more upon cooling.
+Pour into an air-tight bottle.
+Refrigerate and serve as needed.

 Nutrition